techlib/celus/docs/user.rst

 ----------------

-Setting up SUSHI downloading for your organization is usually the most important task you have to perform in `Celus`.
-Management of SUSHI is only accessible to users with organization admin access (see `Understanding access levels in Celus`_ for details).
+Setting up SUSHI downloading for your organization is usually the most important task you have to perform in `CELUS`.
+Management of SUSHI is only accessible to users with organization admin access (see `Understanding access levels in CELUS`_ for details).

 To manage SUSHI credentials, use the **SUSHI management** link in the side navigation: